kubevela/kubevela.github.io/README.md

 It's built by [Docusaurus 2](https://v2.docusaurus.io/), a modern static website generator.

 > ⚠️ Note!
 The `sidebar.js` and the files in `/docs` are synchronized from the repo [kubevela](https://github.com/oam-dev/kubevela/tree/master/docs).
-> Please submit your Pull Requst [there](https://github.com/oam-dev/kubevela) if you want to modify these two kinds of files.
+> Please submit your Pull Request [there](https://github.com/oam-dev/kubevela) if you want to modify these two kinds of files.
 > The code will automatically sync here after merge.

 ## Installation